rowanthorpe/gaidaros/README.rst

 Its first iteration is presently in alpha phase (e.g. edge-triggered epoll only), but has a clear list of development milestones ahead.
-See the TODO.txt file for details.
+See the TODO.rst file for details.

 Gaidaros (Γάιδαρος) is Greek for donkey.
 I like donkeys.